Rename dialog for a directory

 Search in comments and strings

-If this checkbox is selected, PyCharm will look for occurrences of the class name within comments and string literals in your source code files.
+If this checkbox is selected, PyCharm will look for occurrences of the directory name within comments and string literals in your source code files.

 Rename parameters in hierarchy